On September 15, 2022, Ethereum completed The Merge.

 With proof of stake, however, the person who gets to update the ledger isn't decided by competition.
 Instead, they're chosen based on chance.

-Here's how it works: Under proof of stake, ethereum holders can choose to "stake" their coins.
-Think of staking like depositing money in a special bank account.
-Coins that are staked are locked in this account and can't be used for anything else unless you choose to withdraw them.
+Here’s how it works: Under proof of stake, ethereum holders have the option to “stake” their coins.
+Coins that are staked are locked and can’t be used for anything else unless you choose to withdraw them.

 For each collection of transactions, one person with staked ethereum is randomly chosen to update the ledger.
 However, note that you must have at least 32 ETH (ethereum tokens) staked to qualify.
 No miners are required for proof of stake.